rylz/college-football/docs/_posts/2021-12-18-Bayesian-Analysis-of-College-Football.md

 * it will open up a lot of fun post-hoc analysis, like "how much did that fumble change the game?"
 * it will likely at least be useful in conjunction with my regression models, either to help understand variance in my predictions or as part of an ensemble model.

-## Guassian Naive Bayes for Drive Prediction
+## Gaussian Naive Bayes for Drive Prediction

 The primary probabilistic model I have been analyzing is built on Gaussian Naive Bayes (GNB) with the following features: